arbor-sim/arbor/doc/fileformat/nmodl.rst

 timestep and if the corresponding expression is inefficient, it will cost more time than needed.
 The differentiation implementation quite naive and will not optimise the resulting expressions.
-This is an internal detail of Arbor and might change in the future, but for this particular optimisation can help to produce better performing code.
+This is an internal detail of Arbor and might change in the future, but for now this particular optimisation can help to produce better performing code.
 Here is an example

 .. code::